DEFRA/aphw-ddi-portal/README.md

 The tests have been structured into subfolders of `./test` as per the [Microservice test approach and repository structure](https://eaflood.atlassian.net/wiki/spaces/FPS/pages/1845396477/Microservice+test+approach+and+repository+structure)

+## Swagger

+When running locally or in non-production environments, you can view swagger documentation from the api on /documentation.

 ### Running tests

 A convenience script is provided to run automated tests in a containerised